phidatahq/phidata/README.md

 python finance_agent.py
 ```

-### Agent Team
+## Team of Agents

-Now lets create a team of agents using the agents we created above, create a file `agent_team.py`
+Now lets create a team of agents using the agents above, create a file `agent_team.py`

 ```python
 from phi.agent import Agent